Roman Abramovich: Application for Swiss residence permit

-Abramovich filed an application for a residence permit in the canton of Valais, Switzerland, in July 2016, a tax-friendly home to successful businessmen, and planned to transfer his tax residency to the Swiss municipality.
-Valais authorities readily agreed to the request and transferred the application to the Swiss State Secretariat for Migration for approval.
-Once there, FedPol investigators expressed suspicions and opposed the request.
-As a result, Abramovich withdrew his application in June 2017.
-After a three-year legal saga, in 2021 Swiss authorities cleared Abramovich of any suspicion.
+Abramovich filed an application for a residence permit in the canton of Valais, Switzerland, in July 2016, a tax haven to which he planned to transfer his tax residency.
+The request was approved by Valais authorities but denied by FedPol investigators due to suspicions of money laundering.
+Abramovich withdrew his application in June 2017.
+After a three-year legal saga, in 2021, Swiss authorities cleared Abramovich of any suspicion.